m417z/ntdoc/descriptions/system_process_information.md

-Structure `SYSTEM_PROCESS_INFORMATION` contains list of processes and threads and it's avaiable via `NtQuerySystemInformation` function with `SystemProcessInformation` information class.
+Structure `SYSTEM_PROCESS_INFORMATION` contains list of processes and threads and it's available via `NtQuerySystemInformation` function with `SystemProcessInformation` information class.

 ### NextEntryOffset

-Offset from begining of output buffer to next process entry.
+Offset from beginning of output buffer to next process entry.
 On last entry contains zero.

 ### NumberOfThreads